Farid212/Farid212/README.md

 - 🔭 I just launched my first course: [Become A JS SuperHero!][course]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with new ideas or startups
+- 👯 I’m looking to collaborate with new remotes startups
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to drive and play baseball / video-games